milgra/zenmusic/README.md

 ui_compositor - collects view rectangles, puts view textures into texture maps, sends textures and vertexes to gl_connector layer ui_generator - collects views, sets up texture channels, renders view bitmaps in background thread ui_manager - it has the root view for the ui, resends views to generator when add/remove happened

+--

+how to be a pro?
+- create a project without an ide - learn how compiling, linking, makefile works
+- never leave a result unexamined, an argument unasserted
+- learn clojure. your algorithmic skills in any language will be 10x better